Alex Garza – Good To Be

-Our process for branding is such that we start with a Nice Branding Agency team design direction brainstorm.
+Whenever we provide Nashville branding services, we start with a team design direction brainstorm.

 For the Alex Garza project, we first sat down to determine the most important considerations for the brand and how we could achieve the goal through visual implementation.

 Sidenote: For larger projects, we start with Foundational Branding to decipher brand positioning, brand attributes, and visual direction.
 However, under the Starter Pack, we jump directly into the development of visuals based on the information provided by the client, and our own cursory research into the market.

 For the Alexandrea Garza Starter Pack, our team worked through a design strategy session that resulted in two concepts that would be developed out into viable brand options.

 Alexandrea’s messaging inspires women to create a life they love through positivity.
 In fact, her established tagline is: “Inspiring women to create a life they love.”
 Each piece in her clothing line has a motivating message.
 Together, her social presence and clothing line have created a community where women can find inspiration and knowledge to better their lives.

 Based on this information, each of the two brand options would convey a sense of inspiration and empowerment for women.

 We determined that the first brand option would emphasize the “good” aspect of her venture.
 We would use this brand to focus on positivity through fonts, colors, icons, and more that represented the inspiration Alexandrea brings.